notblankkljfvjlkgfelk/PrivFork/README.md

 **Worse Case Scenario:** If the extension if installed but its not corrupted you are going to have to **do it all over again** this means factory resseting once again

-**Best Case Scnario:** You did it!!
+**Best Case Scenario:** You did it!!
 Repair any extensions you want to fix and restart your chromebook and **log in with your wifi** on again to fix your files not being able to be opened for download

 ### Further Reading
 [Website](https://ext-remover.net/detail/Corkey/)